Shiyi-Wang/recipeRecSys/README.md

 - [Final Executables](#final-executable)

 ## Introduction
 We present Thursday, a Transparent Hybrid User-adjustable Recipe recommender System.

+This project offers the following features to address the state-of-the-art recommender system problems:

+1. It utlizes Content-based Collaborative Filtering (CBCF) technique to offer optimized recommendation choices.
+2. It leverages algorithm transparency and flexibility with user-adjustable weights.

 The training dataset is [Food.com Recipes and Interactions](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?select=RAW_recipes.csv) from Kaggle.

 ## Getting Started